Mall owner Simon pushes rival Macerich to do a deal

-Simon Property Group Inc (SPG.N) offered to buy Macerich Co (MAC.N) for $14.39 billion (9.52 billion pounds) in a deal that would join the No. 1 and No. 3 U.S. shopping mall owners.
+Simon Property Group Inc (SPG.N) offered to buy Macerich Co (MAC.N) for $14.39 billion in a deal that would join the No. 1 and No. 3 U.S. shopping mall owners.

 The cash-and-stock offer follows multiple refusals by Macerich to discuss a possible deal, which has enterprise value of $22.4 billion including debt, Simon said on Monday.